 Strong Security Features

-Since digital products can be easily copied or shared, you need a platform that offers secure file delivery, fraud protection, and safe payment processing.
+Since digital artwork can be easily copied or shared, you need a platform that offers secure file delivery, fraud protection, and safe payment processing.
 Verified account access and secure payment gateways help reduce fraudulent purchases and chargebacks.

 A secure platform should provide unique, time-sensitive download links that expire after a certain number of uses or time periods.
 This prevents unauthorized sharing and keeps your files protected.